-Alyssa Frystak is the Research & Data Analyst at PlaceEconomics and the newest member of the team.
-She is a recent graduate of the School of the Art Institute of Chicago Historic Preservation Program, where she was the inaugural recipient of the Mencoff Family Fellowship in Historic Preservation.
+Alyssa Frystak is the Director of Research and Data Analytics at PlaceEconomics.
+She is a graduate of the School of the Art Institute of Chicago Historic Preservation Program, where she was the inaugural recipient of the Mencoff Family Fellowship in Historic Preservation.
 A Chicago native, Alyssa’s interest lies at the intersection of historic preservation, affordable housing, urban planning, and public policy and investigating ways in which these distinct, yet interconnected disciplines can be used to break down racial and socioeconomic barriers to preserve communities.

 Before entering the field, she was a professional ballet dancer, working for both the Milwaukee Ballet and Saint Louis Ballet.
 When not geeking out over old buildings, Alyssa can be found exploring all 77 of Chicago’s vibrant neighborhoods, antiquing, collecting vinyl, trying not to kill her plants, or spending time with her cat, Sophie.